AIclicks Alternatives in 2026

 Profound ($399-5,000+/mo)

-Profound's Growth plan ($399/mo) tracks ChatGPT, Perplexity, and Google AI Overviews with 3 articles per month and CMS integration.
-Content goes through a review workflow before publishing.
-At $399/mo, Profound Growth costs less than AIclicks Business ($499/mo) with fewer engines but with content execution included.
+Profound's Growth plan ($399/mo, with a $99 Starter below it) tracks ChatGPT, Perplexity, and Google AI Overviews and includes CMS-publishing Agents with no fixed article cap.
+At $399/mo, Profound Growth costs less than AIclicks Business ($499/mo) with fewer engines but with deeper monitoring and content execution included.

 The platform's real strength is monitoring depth.
 Prompt volume data and agent analytics track AI crawler behavior, showing not just what AI search engines recommend but how their crawlers interact with your content.
-Enterprise pricing ($2,000-5,000+/mo) unlocks 10+ AI search engines, query fanout analysis (the only fanout-specific feature in the AEO market), and dedicated support.
-Query fanout analysis reveals the hidden sub-queries that AI search engines generate when answering user prompts, which is the most advanced monitoring capability currently available.
+Enterprise pricing (real deals run $2,000-5,000+/mo) unlocks 10+ AI search engines including Claude and Grok, query fanout analysis (the only fanout-specific feature in the AEO market), and dedicated support.
+Query fanout analysis reveals the hidden sub-queries that AI search engines generate when answering user prompts, one of the most advanced monitoring capabilities currently available.

 The Monitoring vs Execution Decision

-Choose monitoring-only (AIclicks, Otterly, Peec AI, AthenaHQ) if you have an existing content team that can produce 10-40 articles per month, manage Reddit presence, and handle YouTube content.
+Choose monitoring-first (Otterly, Peec AI, or AIclicks and AthenaHQ if you only need blog drafts) if you have an existing content team that can produce and distribute 10-40 articles per month, manage Reddit presence, and handle YouTube content.
+Budget monitors like Otterly ($29) and Peec also beat Loudmink on entry price and base engine count, so they are the cheaper way to just watch your visibility.
 These platforms provide the data layer, and your team provides the action.

-Choose execution-focused (Loudmink, Writesonic, Relixir, Gauge) if you do not have dedicated content production capacity for AI search.
+Choose full execution (Loudmink, Writesonic, Relixir, Gauge) if you do not have dedicated content production capacity for AI search.
 These platforms combine monitoring with content creation so the data actually translates to improved visibility.
+Loudmink is the one that also executes on Reddit and YouTube with human review by default and post-publication verification.
 Most brands looking for AIclicks alternatives fall into this category.
 They bought monitoring, saw the gaps, and now need someone to close them.

 What to do: If you are currently using AIclicks and frustrated by the lack of action, run a quick test.
 Count how many articles, Reddit posts, and YouTube pieces your team produced last month specifically for AI search visibility.
 If the answer is fewer than 10, monitoring-only is not your bottleneck.
 Execution is.
 Consider platforms that handle both.
 For background on how the full cycle works, see How Do AEO Platforms Actually Work?.